GLOHRA Prize for Global Health Research

 Focus: Advancing Equity in Partnerships and/or Approaches

-Team: Prof. Dr. Hajo Zeeb (Leibniz-Institut für Präventionsforschung und Epidemiologie - BIPS), Dr. Maham Saleem, Markus Koester (BIPS), Thomas Klein (Universität Ulm), Ramzan Salman (Ethno-Medical Center e.V.), Prof. Dr. Shamsa Zafar (Fazaia Medical College)
+Team: Prof. Dr. Hajo Zeeb & Dr. Maham Saleem (Leibniz-Institut für Präventionsforschung und Epidemiologie - BIPS), Prof. Dr. Markus Kösters & Thomas Klein (Universität Ulm), Ramzan Salman (Ethno-Medical Center e.V.), Prof. Dr. Shamsa Zafar (Fazaia Medical College)

-We thank all applicants to the GLOHRA prize for sharing many noteworthy milestones and concrete contributions to global health research.
-We look forward to hearing from the nominees during the afternoon Prize Pitching session at GLOHRA Day 2025.
+We thank all nominees for sharing many noteworthy milestones and concrete contributions to global health research.